Jaynisto/mocha-with-typescript/README.md

-# Testing Typescripts With Mocha
+# Testing Typescript With Mocha